Why Major in Food Science at K-State?

 They like science - and would enjoy applying Food Chemistry, Food Processing, Food Microbiology, HACCP, Chemical and Physical Analyses of Food, and the principles of various commodity courses to operations in the world's largest and most essential industry.
 This curriculum interfaces well with requirements for Pre-Veterinary Medicine and Pre-Medicine.

-They want flexible, top-notch training - that will enable them to pursue a variety of professional goals.
-Recent graduates have jobs as professional food scientists, and others have entered graduate school and other professional endeavors.
+They want flexible, top-notch training - Recent graduates have jobs as professional food scientists, and others have entered graduate school and other professional endeavors.
 Students can minor in business and specialize in specific areas.
 It is easy to transfer into Food Science from other science-based curriculums.
 Students benefit from small class sizes, one-on-one teaching, hands-on experiences, and student-oriented advising.